Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • 30 min intense cycling + 15 min fast running

-Goal: train the body and brain to chain without interruption.
+Goal: train the body and brain to chain efforts without interruption.

 3. Targeted muscle strengthening exercises